How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Soil temperature requirements

 Corn seeds need soil warmth to sprout.
-The minimum soil temperature for germination is 60°F. Supersweet corn varieties are pickier and require soil temperatures of at least 65°F. If planted in cold soil, seeds may take longer to germinate or fail to germinate at all.
+The minimum soil temperature for germination is 60°F. Supersweet corn varieties are pickier and require soil temperatures of at least 65°F. If planted in cold soil, seeds may take longer to germinate or fail to germinate.

 Use a soil thermometer to measure soil temperature at planting depth before sowing.
 In cooler regions, raised beds can help warm the ground more quickly.
 Covering the soil with black plastic mulch also traps heat, encouraging stronger growth early on.